 Esme Caramello (Clinical Professor of Law and Clinic Director)

-Lee D. Goldstein (Senior Clinical Instructor)
+Lee D. Goldstein (Senior Clinical Instructor and Lecturer on Law)

 James Verner Moore (Senior Clinical Instructor)

-Patricia Whiting (Senior Clinical Instructor)
+Patricia Whiting (Senior Clinical Instructor and Lecturer on Law)

-Patricio Rossi (Clinical Instructor)
+Patricio Rossi (Clinical Instructor and Lecturer on Law)

-Eloise Lawrence (Clinical Instructor)
+Eloise Lawrence (Clinical Instructor and Lecturer on Law)

-Andrew Cornell (Clinical Instructor)
+Toiya Taylor (Clinical Instructor)

 Melissa Minaya (Program Administrator)